mercadopago/devsite-docs/guides/online-payments/checkout-api/other-payment-ways.en.md

 >
 > h2
 >
-> Recibir pagos con boleto bancario o en lotéricas
+> Receive payments with boleto or lotérica

-Luego de [capturar los datos](#bookmark_data_capture_for_payment) con el formulario, to receive payments with boleto or lotérica, just send your customer's e-mail and document, amount and payment method.
+After [capturing the data for payment](#bookmark_data_capture_for_payment) with the form, to receive payments with boleto or lotérica, just send your customer's e-mail and document, amount and payment method.

 Once the request –with all the collected information– is in your backend, it should be submitted to Mercado Pago through our APIs.